-Winter’s over, so we felt it necessary to kick off a blog post about personal growth in the workplace with a skiing analogy.
+Winter’s over, so it felt necessary to kick off a blog post about personal growth in the workplace with a skiing analogy.
 If you’ve never been skiing, feel free to swap out “skis” with an outdoor activity of your choice.
-Other than sitting on the patio drinking beers, that won’t really work.
+Other than sitting on the patio drinking beers, since that won’t really work with our example.
 Let’s get back on track though.

 Take two relative newcomers to the sport.
-They’ve got the basic fundamentals down, know how to turn, stop, and generally do a good job of not killing themselves.
-But then they take two diverging choices going forward: skier A, we’ll call her Sally, decides to try things outside of her comfort zone, runs that are scary and a little beyond her ability but give her something to work on.
-Skier B, who we’ll just call Anna for fun, decides to play it safe on the runs he knows he can handle.
+They’ve got the basic fundamentals down – they know how to turn, stop, and generally do a good job of not killing themselves.
+But then they take two diverging choices going forward: skier A (we’ll call her Sally) decides to try things outside of her comfort zone, runs that are scary and a little beyond her ability but give her something to work on.
+Skier B (who we’ll just call Anna) decides to play it safe on the runs she knows she can handle.

 They’ll both improve because the practice can make perfect.

-Anna will get better at she turns, and be more comfortable about getting down the intermediate runs hse’s been on faster.
-But after awhile, it might start to get boring, it’ll be too easy.
-Maybe she starts challenging herself more, maybe she just decides she’s over it and moves on to another pastime.
+Anna will get better at turns, and be more comfortable getting down the intermediate runs she’s been on.
+She might even get comfortable with intermediate runs faster than Sally will.
+But after a while, skiing might start to get boring.
+It’ll be too easy.
+Maybe she starts challenging herself more, or maybe she just decides she’s over it and moves on to another pastime.

 Sally, on the other hand, has some pretty spectacular wipeouts and definitely struggles from time to time.
-But one day she realizes she just bombed down three straight double blacks without thinking twice, she falls head over heels in love with the sport and keeps seeking out new challenges.
-She’ll go down the easier runs with Anna sometimes, and she notices his improvement, but she’s amazed by how good she is now.
+But one day she realizes she just bombed down three straight double blacks without thinking twice, and she falls head over heels in love with the sport.
+Sally is likely to keep seeking out new challenges as a result.
+She might go down the easier runs with Anna sometimes, and she notices Anna’s improvement, but she’s amazed by how good she is now.

 That is, encouraging people to be challenging.
 Not in an abrasive or confrontational manner, but in the way those famous old dudes from Greece’s heyday did it.
 You know, the good ol’ socratic method.
 Looking at projects from all angles, with different people from different corners all providing their unique perspectives until the best course of action is landed on.

-This helps stop you from falling into the trap of routine, as that’s when things can stagnate, sputter out or simply go splat when they’re done.
+Challenging yourself, and taking in projects from all different angles not only fosters personal growth, it also prevents you from falling into that trap: routine.
+Routine is stagnation, sputtering out, or simply going “splat” when something is gone.
 It’s when employees eyes start wandering elsewhere.
-It’s a little counterintuitive, but challenging people (to a reasonable extent) is a great way to keep them happy, as they feel more rewarded when they’re able to accomplish their tasks in new ways.
+So, though we know it might sound a little counterintuitive, challenging people is a great way to keep them happy, as they feel more rewarded when they’re able to accomplish their tasks in new ways.